-For the activities carried out in Romania, ALUMIL ROM INDUSTRY has implemented and is maintaining a quality management system, according to the requirements of SR EN ISO 9001: 2015, an environmental management system, according to the requirements of SR EN ISO 14001: 2015 and an occupational health and safety management system, according to the requirements of SR OHSAS 18001: 2008.
-The certification of the quality, environment and occupational health and safety management systems was performed by audits of the certification body SRAC CERT, Romanian certification body with the largest recognition of the brand and of the certificates as a result of the partnership with IQNet (The International Certification Network) and of the accreditation by RENAR - body having signed the EA-MLA (European agreement on recognizing certification).
+For the activities carried out in Romania, ALUMIL ROM INDUSTRY has implemented and is maintaining an integrated quality, environmental, occupational health and safety management system, according to the requirements of the following standards: SR EN ISO 9001: 2015, SR EN ISO 14001: 2015 and SR ISO 45001:2018, integrated management system which is designed for the continuous improvement of performance, taking into consideration the needs of the Company and of all interested parties.
+The certification of the quality, environment and occupational health and safety management systems was performed by SRAC CERT, Romanian certification body with the largest recognition of the brand and certificates as a result of the partnership with IQNet (The International Certification Network) and of the accreditation by RENAR - body having signed the EA-MLA (European agreement on recognizing certification).